yeorok/morphik-core/docs/telemetry.md

 If you have any questions or concerns about our telemetry collection, please:
 1. Open an issue on our GitHub repository
-2. Email us at privacy@databridge.dev
+2. Email us at founders@morphik.ai
 3. Review our telemetry implementation in `core/services/telemetry.py`